14 Lesser Known Risks of Smokingby Allison Tsai Editor

 Smoking weakens bones

-It’s been almost 20 years since scientists first discovered that smoking increases risk for osteoporosis and bone fractures, but a recent study has shown how it weakens bones.
-Researchers found that smokers produce large amounts of two proteins that increase production of osteoclasts, which break down old bone.
+It's been almost 20 years since scientists first discovered that smoking increases risk for osteoporosis and bone fractures, but a study in 2012 also found how it weakens bones.
+Researchers discovered that smokers produce large amounts of two proteins that increase production of osteoclasts, which break down old bone.

 COPD is a term used to encompass emphysema and chronic bronchitis, which are both respiratory diseases caused largely by smoking.
 There is no cure for COPD, only treatments that can slow the progression of the disease.